-Recovery of debts from income support payments.
+The Code of Operation applies to the recovery of debts from income support payments.

-Parties to this Code of Operation
+What the Code of Operation is

 - Services Australia

-- Department of Veterans’ Affairs (DVA)
+- the Department of Veterans’ Affairs (DVA)

-- Australian Finance Conference (AFC)
+- Australian Finance Industry Association (AFIA)

 - Customer Owned Banking Association (COBA) for member credit unions, mutual building societies and mutual banks that are signatories to the Customer Owned Banking Code of Practice.